Nuxhi/NTOOL-V1/README.md

 [🪐] **Useful information:**
 > - NTool V1 remains a file in development
 > - NTool was originally made for me, not for you.
+I needed them so I made them.
 > - NTool was for me one of the biggest projects I could do, so I had to do it